kubernetes-retired/contrib/Ingress/controllers/haproxy/README.md

 This controller has gone through many changes and now supports both [Ingress](https://github.com/kubernetes/kubernetes/blob/release-1.1/docs/user-guide/ingress.md) and [Services](https://github.com/kubernetes/kubernetes/blob/release-1.1/docs/user-guide/services.md).
 The documentation below is valid when it is started with --use-ingress=false, this is the default, but this will change very soon.

-# Bare Metal Service Load Balancers
+# HAProxy Ingress controller

-AKA "how to set up a bank of haproxy for platforms that don't have load balancers".
+AKA "how to set up a bank of haproxy for platforms that don't have load balancers using [Ingress](https://github.com/kubernetes/kubernetes/blob/release-1.1/docs/user-guide/ingress.md)".

 ## Disclaimer:
 - This is a **work in progress**.
 - A better way to achieve this will probably emerge once discussions on (#260, #561) converge.
 - Backends are pluggable, but [Haproxy](https://cbonte.github.io/haproxy-dconv/configuration-1.5.html) is the only loadbalancer with a working implementation.
 - I have never deployed haproxy to production, so contributions are welcome (see [wishlist](#wishlist) for ideas).
-- For fault tolerant load balancing of ingress traffic, you need:
-  1. Multiple hosts running load balancers
+- For fault tolerant load balancing of ingress traffic, you need multiple hosts running load balancers.
-  2. Multiple A records for each hostname in a DNS service.

-This module will not help with the latter

 ## Overview